zsea-sp-labs/Java_Technology/README.md

 ####LR4
 implemented.
 Object-oriented programming basics, nothing interesting.
 There is funny fact, I had only 1part of task (you can see this in tasks folder).
 Second part was created using the example that was given by one of students from my group.
+Second part task - is to test collections read / write time.
 ####LR5
 partly implemented.
 There is no "send file" option in chat.
 Also I should not be blame for this code - only a part of it is mine.
 Sorry guys.